ermshiperete/whalebuilder/README.md

 Whalebuilder is a tool for building Debian packages in a minimal environment.
 It is inspired by pbuilder, but uses Docker to manage the build environment.

+Whalebuilder builds packages:

+* with only `build-essential` and the package's build dependencies installed;
+* as a non-priviledged user;
-One advantage of using Whalebuilder is that it creates a Docker image with all the build dependencies for your package installed, allowing you to quickly rebuild if needed.
-Whalebuilder will also build your package with networking disabled, to ensure that your build process does not inadvertently rely on any external resources.
+* with networking disabled, to ensure that the build process does not inadvertently rely on any external resources; and
+* without any system daemons running (this may cause problems with some packages, but should be fine for the majority of packages).

+In addition, Whalebuilder will print a warning if it detects that the build has made any changes to the filesystem outside of the build directory.

 Usage
 -----